agniramadani/HackZurich2022/Electricity_forecasting/README.md

 9.sub_metering_3: energy sub-metering No. 3 (in watt-hour of active energy).
 It corresponds to an electric water-heater and an air-conditioner.

-For the purpose of testing the usability of this dataset for the HackZurich 2022 challenge
+For the purpose of testing the usability of this dataset for the HackZurich 2022 challenge, data from sources 3-9 will be used.